Fibroadenomas are solid breast lumps or masses that usually are:

 A fibroadenoma may feel like a marble within your breast when you press on it.
 You can have one or many fibroadenomas.
-The average fibroadenoma is about an inch (2.5 centimeters) in diameter.
-Those larger than 2 inches (5 centimeters) are called giant fibroadenomas.
+Fibroadenomas range in size from being too small to be felt — detected only by mammogram or ultrasound — to 3 inches (8 centimeters) or more in diameter.

 When to see a doctor

-Normal breast tissue in healthy women often feels lumpy.
-If you detect any new breast lumps — or if a previously evaluated breast lump seems to have grown or otherwise changed — make an appointment with your doctor to get it checked out.
+In healthy women, normal breast tissue often feels lumpy.
+If you detect a new breast lump or a change in your breasts — or if a breast lump you've had checked before seems to have grown or otherwise changed — make an appointment with your doctor.

 - Non-cancerous breast conditions: Fibroadenomas.
 American Cancer Society. http://www.cancer.org/healthy/findcancerearly/womenshealth/non-cancerousbreastconditions/non-cancerous-breast-conditions-fibroadenomas.
 Accessed Jan.
 24, 2014.